 About the Event

-Interdisciplinary artist and performer, Bimbola Akinbola will present a new iteration of her Evidence series of mixed media paintings and performances.
+Interdisciplinary artist and performer, Bimbola Akinbola presents a new iteration of her Evidence series of mixed-media paintings and performances.
 The series explores her interest in the relationship between the moving body and the medium of painting, particularly in how the liveness of the moving body can be captured in painting.
 By rolling her face across paper, the artist creates oily strokes and smudges through the combination of mineral oil and makeup.
 Later, graphite, chalk, and erasers are used to give shape to the images that appear.
-The work tells stories about the unspoken truths bodies reveal in space centering on shame, alienation, and the lingering nature of our existence.
+The works tell stories about the unspoken truths bodies reveal in space centering on shame, alienation, and the lingering nature of our existence.

 In Progress is a series designed to give artists, thinkers, and curators a platform for developing new works with input from audiences, and to give patrons a glimpse into the creative process.
 This program is organized by Laura Paige Kyber, Curatorial Assistant with the Performance and Public Practice team.

 Bimbola Akinbola is an interdisciplinary artist and scholar currently based in Chicago.
 Working at the intersection of theory, performance, and visual art, her scholarly and artistic work is concerned with the complicated and nagging nature of belonging, queerness, and the concept of family.
 Incorporating a variety of practices ranging from drawing and painting to rubbing her make-up stained skin across surfaces, her work explores mark-making and performance as modes of organization, remembrance, and repair.
 Bimbola has a BA in American Studies and Studio Art from Macalester College, and a PhD in American Studies from the University of Maryland, College Park.
 She is an assistant professor of Performance Studies at Northwestern University.